epfl-ada/ada-2024-project-arabsdatascientists2024/readmes/Physique.md

 " Well, you surely won't be the smartest actor but you will be the most successful " <br><br>

-It appears that starting a career earlier is associated with a higher likelihood of success in acting.
-The variability in the data highlights that success depends on much more factors beyond just the age at which the career starts, which is the whole point of our analysis. <br><br>
+This regression shows a negative correlation between career start age and success as the slope of the line is negative, suggesting that starting a career earlier is generally associated with higher success.
+However, the wide spread of data points indicates that career start age alone does not strongly predict success, as other factors likely play a significant role, which is the whole point of our analysis. <br><br>